UPPMAX/jobstats/README.md

 * `nodes_overbooked : nodes booked : nodes used` : More nodes were booked than used
 * `overbooked : % used` : The maximum percentage of booked cores and/or memory that was used (if &lt; 80%)
-* `!!half_overbooked` : No more than 1/2 of both cores and memory of a node was used; consider booking half a node instead.
+* `!!half_overbooked` : No more than one-half of both cores and memory of a node was used; consider booking half a node instead.
-* `!!severely_overbooked` : No more than 1/4 of both cores and memory of a node was used, examine your job requirements closely.
+* `!!severely_overbooked` : No more than one-quarter of both cores and memory of a node was used, examine your job requirements closely.
 * `!!swap_used` : Swap storage was used at any point within the job run
 * `node_type_overbooked : type booked : type used` : A fat node was requested that was larger than was needed.
 This flag may be produced spuriously if SLURM ran the job on a fat node when a fat node was not requested by the user.
 * `cores_overbooked : cores booked : cores used` : More cores were booked than used (if &lt; 80%)